Dr Katherine McDonald

 Contribution to discipline

-I am one of the founding members of the WCC UK network for women in Classics.
-I also manage the website and social media for the WCC.
-You can find out more about our work at our website and blog, on Facebook, or @womeninclassics.
+I have been involved with the Women in Classics network since its foundation in 2015.
+I have previously been its ECR liaison officer and managed its website and social media.
+You can find out more about our work at the WCC's website and blog, on Facebook, or @womeninclassics.

-I am a trustee of the Society for the Promotion of Roman Studies, and a member of the Research Promotion and Facilitation Committee at the Institute of Classical Studies.
+I was a trustee of the Society for the Promotion of Roman Studies (2017-2020), and I am currently a member of the Research Promotion and Facilitation Committee at the Institute of Classical Studies.

 - CLA1230 - Italy Before Rome